getodk/docs/collect-best-practices.rst

 .. tip::

-  If you don't see "Location",  Tap :guilabel:`Security & Location` and then :guilabel:`Location`.
+  If you don't see "Location",  :gesture:`tap` :guilabel:`Security & Location` and then :guilabel:`Location`.

 3. Turn Location on or off.